Reducing Belief Deviation in Reinforcement Learning for Active Reasoning: Experiments

-\paragraph{PreferenceEstimation (PE) / MovieRecommendation (MR).} In PE, the agent aims to infer a hidden vector $v^\star$ about user preference on movies by iteratively raising pairwise comparisons of the given reference movies.
-In MR, the agent is required to recommend unseen movies to the user based on the learned preference vector, requiring generalization beyond the training distribution.
-Here $\mathcal{H}_t$ is the subspace of plausible preference vectors consistent with past feedback.
-As $\mathcal{H}_t$ is continuous and cannot be enumerated, we approximate its epistemic progress via the LLM’s explicit estimate $v_t$. \emph{Early truncation:} we approximate $d(\mathcal{H}_\tau,\mathcal{H}_{\tau+1})$ by the gain in similarity between the agent’s estimate and the oracle preference, i.e., $\mathrm{Sim}(v_{\tau+1},v^\star)-\mathrm{Sim}(v_\tau,v^\star)$.
-If similarity decreases for $k=2$ consecutive steps, the trajectory is truncated, preventing further training on diverging beliefs.
+\textbf{PreferenceEstimation (PE) / MovieRecommendation (MR).} In PE, the agent infers a hidden vector $v^\star$ about user preference on movies by iteratively raising pairwise comparisons over the given reference movies.
+In MR, the agent recommends unseen movies to the user based on the inferred preference vector, requiring generalization beyond the training distribution.
+Here $\mathcal{H}_t$ corresponds to the subspace of plausible preference vectors consistent with past feedback.
+Since this space is continuous and not explicitly enumerable, we approximate its epistemic refinement progress via the LLM’s explicit estimate $v_t$. {Concretely, we prompt the agent to report its current estimate $v_t$ in a fixed format at each turn. } \emph{Early truncation:} we approximate the refinement signal $d(\mathcal{H}_\tau,\mathcal{H}_{\tau+1})$ by the change in similarity between the agent’s estimate and the ground-truth preference, \textit{i.e.}, $\mathrm{Sim}(v_{\tau+1},v^\star)-\mathrm{Sim}(v_\tau,v^\star)$.
+If similarity decreases for $k=2$ consecutive steps, the trajectory is truncated, reflecting persistent divergence in the inferred preference representation. {As the proxy depends on access to the ground-truth preference $v^\star$ during training, we also explore alternative proxies that do not require ground-truth information and demonstrate the promise of \proj in Appendix~\ref{app:non-gt}.}